Medical Doctor Service Trust Agreement

 Medical Service Trust Agreements are also popular for:Doctor Service Trust Agreement

-2. Asset protection – one entity holds the high-risk activities (employees, tenancies & advice) the other keeps all the ‘good’ assets (land, intellectual property) in a low-risk entity.
+2. Asset protection – one entity holds the high-risk activities (employees, tenancies & advice), the other keeps all the ‘good’ assets (land, intellectual property) in a low-risk entity.

-3. Companies wanting to liberate wealth and move profit into a trust structure.
+3. Companies want to liberate wealth and move profit into a trust structure.
 Unlike a company, the service trust can access the CGT tax concessions.
 Therefore, the service trust often holds appreciating assets.
 These include real estate, franchises, copyright and ‘leased out’ business names.

 Tax advantages of a medical service trust for the Medical Practitioner